 Tatami Mats Required?
 What Should I have Under My Futon?

-Of course here in Japan our futon are placed on tatami, but this is not absolutely necessary.
+Of course here in Japan our futon are typically placed directly on tatami, but this is not absolutely necessary.
 Although they're much better than carpet over cement or a wooden floor, tatami are still quite firm and don't add a lot of extra cushioning value.
-For this reason many people here in Japan often use a roughly 3 inch trifold cloth covered foam pad underneath their futon.
-If you come to Japan and stay in a Ryokan (traditional guest house or hotel), you will definitely get the very common futon/trifold pad combination to sleep on.
-(However, that futon won’t be anywhere as thick as the futon you order from our website.)
+For this reason many people here in Japan may use a roughly 5 cm (2 inch) trifold cloth covered foam pad underneath their shikibuton.
+In fact, if you visit Japan and stay in a Ryokan (traditional guest house or hotel), you will definitely get the very common futon/trifold pad combination to sleep on.
+(However, their shikibuton likely won’t be as thick as what you will receive when you order from our website.)

-Cushioning value aside, tatami mats also do help to absorb moisture and keep your futon dry.
-(I’ve included some addition information on tatami below)
+Cushioning value aside, tatami mats also do help to absorb moisture a bit and keep your futon dry.
+(We’ve included some additional information on tatami below)